 $id = (int) $_GET['id']; $results = $wpdb->get_results( "SELECT * FROM $wpdb->posts WHERE ID = $id" );

 The above query is relatively safe but still not recommended.
 You don’t have to sanitize the input by your code because WordPress provides a better sanitizing using prepare() function.

 $id = $_GET['id']; $results = $wpdb->get_results( $wpdb->prepare( "SELECT * FROM $wpdb->posts WHERE ID = %d", $id ) );

-If your input data is string you can use %s.
+If your input data is the string you can use %s.